 - Participation in officially recognized sports and activities

 This does not mean, however, that the College will indiscriminately release such information about students.
 Requests for Directory Information on all Suffolk County Community College students or categories of students will generally not be honored.
 The College specifically excludes lists or compilations of data on all students or categories of students from its designation of Directory Information under FERPA, even if such list or compilation of data consists only of information which, if related to an individual student, would otherwise constitute Directory Information.
-Release will generally be restricted to information on individual students only, and each request will be considered on an individual basis by the Vice President of Student Affairs, the College Registrar, the Campus Associate Dean of Student Services, or the Office of Legal Affairs.
+Release will generally be restricted to information on individual students only, and each request will be considered on an individual basis by the Vice President of Student Affairs, the College Registrar, the Campus Associate Dean of Student Affairs, or the Office of Legal Affairs.

 Opting Out of Directory Information: Currently enrolled students may request that the College not release their Directory Information under any circumstances by completing the "Request to Prevent Disclosure of Directory Information" form.
 This form must be submitted to the campus Registrar's Office, and will be in effect until the student revokes the request in writing.
 The College assumes that failure on the part of any student to specifically request the withholding of "Directory Information" by filling out the form indicates individual approval for disclosure.